Troubleshooting methods for when OpsItems from member accounts are not displayed for delegated administrators in OpsCenter cross-account management

 [Target member account ID](123456789012 as an example)

-This will display the member account's OpsItems that weren't showing before.
+This will display the member account OpsItems that weren't visible before.

 Notes and summary

-When migrating from Incident Manager to OpsCenter, it's important to understand the following quirks specific to the OpsCenter console screen:
+When migrating from Incident Manager to OpsCenter, it's important to understand the following peculiarities specific to the OpsCenter console screen:

-While Incident Manager aggregates at the "incident" level, OpsCenter's cross-account display is designed to "actively specify which accounts you want to see."
+While Incident Manager aggregates by "incident" units, OpsCenter's cross-account display is designed to "actively specify which accounts you want to see."

-If you expect "a timeline where all accounts' items are lined up in chronological or status order," operational flow adjustments may be necessary.
+If you expect "a timeline where items from all accounts are lined up in chronological or status order," you may need to adjust your operational flow.

-During operations, you'll need workarounds like instructing users to "check filters when items aren't displayed" or bookmarking URLs with filters already applied.
+During operations, it's necessary to either inform users to "check filters when items aren't displayed" or bookmark URLs with filters already applied.

 Conclusion

-I hope this article helps you utilize OpsCenter more smoothly.
+I hope this article helps you use OpsCenter more smoothly.

 References